-I am a specialist in TESOL (teaching English to speakers of other languages), second language acquisition, and bilingualism.
-I have extensive experience in research and teaching in ESOL methods, foreign language teaching methods, language acquisition, and educational linguistics.
-My primary research areas are bilingual and biliteracy development of second language learners and the role of community, teachers and parents in maintaining and developing bilingual proficiency.
-I am also conducting research on ESOL teacher education.
-I am the project director and principal investigator of the federally-funded grant program (NPD: National Professional Development Program funded by OELA, US Department of Education Grant no T365Z120107), which includes ESOL education and professional development for grades 6-12 STEM teachers.
+Catherine Kim is a linguist and has a PhD in Linguistics from University of Illinois at Urbana-Champaign.
+She has taught at Princeton University and at the Ohio State University before moving to Pacific Northwest.
+Her area of specialty is second-language acquisition and bilingualism.
+She has extensive experience in research and teaching in Applied Linguistics and TESOL, and is currently the President of ORTESOL (Oregon Teachers of English to Speakers of Other Languages).
+Her current research areas are bilingual and biliteracy development and maintenance of second language learners and ESL teacher education.
+She is also the project director and principal investigator of the federally-funded grant program (NPD: National Professional Development Program funded by OELA, US Department of Education Grant no T365Z120107), which includes TESOL education and professional development for grades 6-12 STEM teachers.

 PhD and MA, University of Illinois at Urbana-Champaign